 Add a light coat of glue to the metal leaf and place the transparency on it.
 Push firmly to press out bubbles, then allow to dry for 24 hours.

 Step 4: Add clear epoxy resin.

 Now it’s time to apply the resin.
 I’m using the Resin Obsession crystal doming resin.
-It’s important to use a doming resin to make these mandala pendants because there isn’t a side to hold in the resin.
+It’s important to use a doming resin, instead of a resin for wood, to make these mandala pendants because there isn’t a side to hold in the resin.
 The crystal doming resin mixes thick, letting it stay on the tile surface.

-After mixing the resin, add small amounts of resin to the middle of the wooden tile.
+After mixing the resin, add small amounts of the clear epoxy to the middle of the wooden tile.
 Then, use a toothpick to pull the resin to the edges.
-Once you have all the tiles coated, cover them, and let cure for 24 hours.
+Once you have all the tiles coated, cover them, and let them cure for 24 hours.